12-crypto/AI-Flyer-Generator/README.md

 # Grocery Flyer Generator

 Generate polished, on-brand grocery flyers (PNG) from simple JSON or text data.
 The system uses Node.js, Handlebars for templating, and Puppeteer for export.
-A local LLM (Ollama) helps with analysis and parsing, but JSON input works without AI.
+A local LLM (Ollama) helps with analysis and parsing.

 ## ✨ Features
 - 5-column symmetric product grid with consistent spacing and card heights